brainets/frites/examples/xarray/README.txt

 Xarray
 ------

-As Frites is entirely written arround Xarray ouput format, this set of examples illustrates how to work with xarray.
+As Frites relies entirely on Xarray format, this set of examples illustrates how to work with Xarray.

 .. contents:: Contents
    :local: